arnavsethigg-sudo/ClusterConstrict/README.md

 The "embed" variant is the same linear-PTT log-conformation solver, adapted for embedded boundaries (embed.h):

-It skips solid/cut cells: every stress update loop is protected by a loop that skips all solid/cut cells part of the embedded boundary.
+* In the lptt-log-conform.h variant, every stress update loop is protected by a loop that skips all solid/cut cells part of the embedded boundary.

 # LPTTValidation : 2-d Axisymmetric Pipe flow Solver